ymunemasa/data-tutorials/tutorials/hortonworks/how-to-use-basic-pig-commands/tutorial.md

 ![](/assets/hello-hdp/HDFS_file_view_icon.png)

-Navigate to `/user/admin`, click Upload and Browse, which brings up a dialog box where you can select the `NYSE_daily_prices_A.csv` file from you computer.
+Navigate to `/user/maria_dev` or a path of your choice, click Upload and Browse, which brings up a dialog box where you can select the `NYSE_daily_prices_A.csv` file from you computer.
 Upload the `NYSE_dividends_A.csv` file in the same way.
 When finished, notice that both files are now in HDFS.

 ![](/assets/how-to-use-basic-pig-commands/68747470733a2f2f77757772e676f6f676c6564726976652e636f6d2f686f73742f30427a686c4f79776e4f70713862336f315932745a645464465955453f7261773d74727565.png?dl=1)